-- G 3.2.11 It is good practice for the assessor with lead responsibility for managing the trespass risk assessment to have experience and knowledge of: - a) Conducting risk assessments; - b) The process and methods in the CSM RA; - c) The area covered by the assessment; and - d) Railway trespass management and prevention. - G 3.2.12 If the lead assessor does not have knowledge or experience of all the above areas, it is good practice for them to seek support from technical experts in each area required, for example from a risk specialist for technical risk elements.
+- G 3.2.9 It is good practice for the assessor with lead responsibility for managing the trespass risk assessment to have experience and knowledge of: - a) Conducting risk assessments; - b) The process and methods in the CSM RA; - c) The area covered by the assessment; and - d) Railway trespass management and prevention. - G 3.2.10 If the lead assessor does not have risk assessment experience, it is good practice to have a risk specialist supporting with the technical risk elements.